fivetran/dbt_linkedin/README.md

 ```

 Make sure to follow best practices in configuring fields in the conversion field variables!
 [See the DECISIONLOG for more details](https://github.com/fivetran/dbt_linkedin/blob/main/DECISIONLOG.md#best-practices-with-configuring-linkedin-ads-conversion-fields-variable).

+> We introduced support for conversion fields in our `report` data models in the [v0.9.0 release](https://github.com/fivetran/dbt_linkedin/releases/tag/v0.9.0) of the package, but customers might have been bringing in these conversion fields earlier using the passthrough fields variables.
+The data models will avoid "duplicate column" errors automatically if this is the case.

 ### Changing the Build Schema
 By default this package will build the LinkedIn Ad Analytics staging models within a schema titled (<target_schema> + `_linkedin_ads_source`) and the LinkedIn Ad Analytics final models within a schema titled (<target_schema> + `_linkedin_ads`) in your target database.
 If this is not where you would like your modeled LinkedIn data to be written to, add the following configuration to your `dbt_project.yml` file: